 If you’ve ever visited the Florida Keys then you know how packed they are with diverse wildlife.
 From manatees swimming in crystal clear water to alligators sunbathing along the shore, it’s hard to be too surprised by anything that might appear.
 That’s exactly what happened to kayak fisherman Steve, though, as he was returning from a day on the water.
 He spotted a mysterious shape floating near him.
 With more than four miles to go before making it back to shore, Steve decided to investigate.
-What he found was more bizarre than he could have ever imagined.
+You won’t believe what he discovered.

 An Experienced Fisherman

 Steve was an experienced kayak fisherman with his own YouTube channel, living in the Florida Keys, who thought he had seen everything.
 He dedicated his time on YouTube to sailing, fishing, and any other outdoor water activities he could.

 Throughout his adventures, Steve had seen so much, he didn’t think anything could surprise him.
 Then the unimaginable happened.
 He spotted something in the water, something that he never thought he’d see that far from shore.

 While running his own YouTube channel, Steve was used to filming his adventures on the water.
 When he set out fishing on that fateful day in 2017, there was nothing special he was trying to capture.

 When he uploaded his story, it took over the internet and received the attention of millions of viewers across the globe.
 Steve had captured something incredible, but what had people so interested in this particular adventure?

 Something In The Water

 The sun was setting and Steve was heading home from a fishing trip on his kayak when he spotted it.
 There was a mysterious shape bobbing up and down gently in the water.